Formula Student Czech Republic

 Formula Student competitions held in Europe mostly follow a model set by Formula Student Germany.
 Teams compete in 3 static and possibly up to 8 dynamic disciplines.
 According to specific European competitions, teams have the option to participate in the integrated or stand-alone category with autonomous functions.
 Formula Student Czech has an Optional DV cup, which means that autonomous functions are fully voluntary.

-DisciplineEV & CVOptional DV Cup (ODVc)
+DisciplineEV & CVOptional DV Cup (ODVC)

 StaticsBusiness Plan75 points